web-deps/odom/docs/conditionals.md

 ### Placeholders

-Conditional loading uses placeholders for certain conditionals.
 [Loading](#loading) uses placeholders to conditionally load elements.
 Placeholders are used to replace elements elements upon which conditions are declared so that the elements are added to the DOM only if the conditions are met.
-A placeholder is a `<div>` element.
-The div has the attribute `acom-placeholder` which is set to the value of the attribute `name` of the element (if present) or `""`.
+Placeholders have the same tag name as the original elements.
+The placeholder contains only one attribute, `acom-placeholder`, which is set to the value of the attribute `name` of the element (if present) or `""`.
 When conditions for loading an element are met, the placeholder is replaced with the element.

 ### Defer